Azure/azure-functions-powershell-worker/README.md

 ### Build

-* Clone this repository
+1. Clone this repository
-* `cd azure-functions-powershell-worker`
+2. `cd azure-functions-powershell-worker`
-* `dotnet publish`
-* Make note of the location of the publish directory:
-`src/bin/Dubug/netcoreapp2.1/publish`
+3. `./build.ps1`

+> NOTE: If you're missing a dependency, you will be asked to run `./build.ps1 -Bootstrap`

 ### Run & Debug